To become a notary in Illinois and to perform remote notarizations, you must comply with the following requirements:

 • What is a remote notarization?

-A remote notarization is a notarial act performed on tangible documents by means of audio-video communication technology.
-This technology allows for direct, contemporaneous interaction between the individual signing the document (the signatory) and the witness by sight and sound.
-A remote notarization requires the notary public to use his or her inked notary stamp to notarize the document without the aid of an electronic seal or signature.
+A remote notarization is a notarial act performed on a tangible document by means of audio-video communication technology.
+This technology allows for direct, contemporaneous interaction between the individual signing the document (the signatory) and the notary (the witness) by sight and sound.
+The audio-video communication must be recorded.
+A remote notarization requires the notary public to use an inked notary stamp to notarize the document without the aid of an electronic notary seal or electronic signature.

 Back to top